-Figures 6A-B. Laboratory confirmed cases of SARS-CoV-2 (bars) and levels of SARS-CoV-2 in log copies/ml of wastewater (coloured lines) in wastewater treatment plants (WWTPs) from Calvinia in Namakwa Metro (a) and Kimberly in Frances Baard District (b), Northern Cape Province during epidemiological weeks 1-46, 2021.
+Figure 6A-B. Laboratory confirmed cases of SARS-CoV-2 (bars) and levels of SARS-CoV-2 in log copies/ml of wastewater (coloured lines) in wastewater treatment plants (WWTPs) from Calvinia in Namakwa Metro (a) and Kimberly in Frances Baard District (b), Northern Cape Province during epidemiological weeks 1-48, 2021.
 The testing laboratory and quantified SARS-CoV-2 gene are named in brackets after the name of the WWTP.
 Note that comparisons of levels over time should only be made for specimens tested in the same laboratory.

-In Northern Cape province, the NICD and Lumegen laboratories commenced quantitative testing of SARS-CoV-2 levels in wastewater treatment plants in Namakwa (Calvinia) and Frances Baard (Homevale) in epidemiological weeks 27 and 34, respectively (Figure 6A-B\).
-Current samples are needed in Calvina and Homevale WWTPs to make an assessment.
+In Northern Cape province, the NICD and Lumegen laboratories commenced quantitative testing of SARS-CoV-2 levels in wastewater treatment plants in Namakwa (Calvinia) and Frances Baard (Homevale) in epidemiological weeks 27 and 34, respectively (Figure 6A-B).
+Up until week 49, SARS-CoV-2 levels were rising or high and suggested ongoing transmission.
+However, a current assessment cannot be made due to absence of recent results.
+The public health authorities should continue surveillance for cases, promote vaccination and non-pharmaceutical interventions.